Cemeteries

 Tree Planting

 Shrubs, trees or small garden areas cannot be planted anywhere within the cemetery without approval from Council.
 If planted, they will be promptly removed from the lawn or beam sections within the cemeteries.
-The planting and maintenance of trees at our cemeteries are managed by our Greenspace Operations team.
-If you would like to request a tree to be planted you can submit an enquiry at Council's DRC&ME Portal.
+The planting and maintenance of trees at our cemeteries is managed by our Greenspace Operations team.
+If you would like to request a tree to be planted, you can submit an enquiry at Council's DRC&ME Portal.

 Report or Request Maintenance